albert-ntiri/salary_prediction_project/README.md

 ![](charts/model_comparison_algorithms.jpg)

 Based on those, the final model was the decision tree model with gradient boosting.
-This is likely due to the interative technique of building on each previous model by only addressing the error.
+This is likely due to the iterative technique of building on each previous model by only addressing the error.